GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 defines functions, and can also include additional Ruby files defining classes and methods that assist in the function implementation.

+By convention, the "main" Ruby file that defines functions should be called `app.rb` and be located at the root of the project.
+The path to this file is sometimes known as the **function source**.
+The Functions Framework allows you to specify an arbitrary source, but suome hosting environments (such as Google Cloud Functions) require it to be `./app.rb`.

-The "entrypoint" to the project, also called the "source", is a Ruby file.
-It can define any number of functions (with distinct names), although it is often good practice to create a separate Ruby file per function.
+A source file can define any number of functions (with distinct names).
+Each of the names is known as a **function target**.

-By convention, the source file is often called `app.rb`, but you can give it any name.
-Projects can also have multiple source files that apply to different cases.

-A simple project might look like this:

 ```
 (project directory)